 When you purchase a solar panel system, you’re eligible to claim the federal solar tax credit.
 In a perfect world, you would want a zero-interest loan for the amount of the tax credit and the ability to start paying down your principal right away on the remaining balance.

 That is exactly what Sungage offers.
 Sungage puts the amount you expect to receive for the federal tax credit into a zero-interest portion (ZIP) of the loan.
 The remaining balance goes into the interest portion.
 This means that you can begin paying down your principal balance from day one and still pay zero interest on the amount you expect in federal tax credit.
 Sungage is the only solar lender to offer this.
 For most programs, the entire loan amount goes into an interest-only loan, interest payments are made through next tax season, but nothing goes to pay down the principal balance until the following year when tax season is finished.
-In some markets like New York, Illinois and South Carolina local incentives and state tax credits can also be included in the zero-interest portion of the loan.
+In some markets like Arizona, New York, Illinois, South Carolina and Utah local incentives and state tax credits can also be included in the zero-interest portion of the loan.